NVIDIA/NeMo-Skills/docs/basics/index.md

 Running local jobs is convenient for quick testing and debugging, but for anything large-scale we need to leverage a Slurm cluster[^2].
 Let's setup our cluster config for that case by running `ns setup` one more time.

-[^2]: Adding support for other kinds of clusters should be straightforward - open an issue if that's needed for you.
+[^2]: Adding support for other kinds of clusters should be straightforward - open an issue if you need that

 This time pick `slurm` for the config type and fill out all other required information (such as ssh access, account, partition, etc.).